How to make healthier meals

 - Brush or spray vegetables with olive or high oleic canola oil, and bake them in a separate pan from meat.

 - Add legumes for extra fibre and flavour (e.g. kidney beans, chickpeas, soybeans or lentils).

 - Use reduced salt stock.

 - After cooking, chill the food so the fat becomes solid on the surface.
-Skim the fat off before reheating and thickening.
+Skim the fat off before reheating.

 Try these tips and healthier replacements for common ingredients.